Richford, New York: Annual Potato Festival

-Named in honor of the Clarks Seed Farm, this festival is held every year on the third Saturday of September to celebrate the significance of potato farming in Richford's history.
+Named in honor of the Clarks Seed Farm, this festival is held annually on the third Saturday of September to celebrate the significance of potato farming in Richford's history.
 Arts and crafts vendors are available as are games and races.
-The event is known for its potato themed dishes including potato ice-cream, which used to be made by Cornell University dairy with chocolate-covered potato sticks in vanilla ice cream.
-Now there are two varieties made by Jones' Humdinger: the original and a mashed sweet potato based version.
+The event is known for its potato-themed dishes, including potato ice-cream.
+This used to be made by Cornell University dairy and featured chocolate-covered potato sticks in vanilla ice cream.
+Now Jones' Humdinger makes two varieties: the original and a mashed sweet potato-based version.

 Broome-Tioga Sports Center

-An AMA and Non-AMA sanctioned Off Road Racing Facility located on the border with Broome County.
-The track host several events including Motorcycle, Snowmobile and ATV/UTV Races.
-Mud Bogs, Mud Drags, Hill climbs, and demolition derbies, ATV and UTV Racing, A Trail Riding Facility, as well as classic car shows.
+An AMA and Non-AMA sanctioned Off Road Racing Facility is located on the border with Broome County.
+The track hosts several types of events, including Motorcycle, Snowmobile and ATV/UTV races.
+It also features Mud Bogs, Mud Drags, Hill climbs, and demolition derbies, ATV and UTV Racing, a Trail Riding facility, and classic car shows.